 Faculty— the work week is outlined in the Collective Negotiations Agreement between Florida SouthWestern State College District Board of Trustees (Public Employer) and Florida SouthWestern State College Faculty Federation Union.

-Executive, Administrative, and Professional Exempt Personnel— the official work week will be comprised of a minimum of thirty-seven and one-half (37 ½) hours or until the task(s) is (are) done.
+Executive, Administrative, and Professional Exempt Personnel— the official work week will be comprised of a minimum of forty (40) hours or until the task(s) is (are) done.

 Career Service Non-Exempt Personnel—the official work week will be comprised of either thirty-seven and one-half (37 ½) hours or forty (40) hours, depending on the classification of the position.